 The activities and excursions that we arrange are included in your program fee.
 All you need to do is remember to bring your camera!

-Your textbooks and course supplies are covered and waiting for you in Harbin.
-You’ll also receive an official transcript at the end of the term.
+Your textbooks and course supplies are covered and waiting for you on site.

 Complete the application through your online CET account.
 This is a brief form that asks for basic information and has a few short answer questions about why you want to study abroad.